 Glamour says of the post, “Pop culture’s dedication to only one form of female beauty—white, young, and skinny—has debilitated women’s self-esteem for years.
 It’s about damn time for movies and television to show that every age, skin color, and body type is beautiful—and capable of kicking some serious ass too.”
 We couldn’t agree more.

-Next up: Our editor says her thighs are the new thigh gap.
-Find out why.
+Next up: Find out why our editor says her thighs are the new thigh gap.